Kerry Way Hiking Ottsworld Tour

 DAy 8 Kerry way elevation

-May 10th Day 10 – Kenmare to Galways Bridge
+Day 10 – Kenmare to Galway’s Bridge

 Today starts with a visit to a local sheep farm.
 Meet some newborn lambs and see how the shepherds work with the sheepdogs to control their flock.

-Following time at the farm we will be transferred to the start of today’s short hike where we complete the circuit of the Kery Way hiking trail!
+Following time at the farm, we will be transferred to the start of today’s short hike, where we complete the circuit of the Kery Way hiking trail!
 The route takes us along the Old Kenmare Road, once used by people traveling to markets.
 This is unspoiled wilderness seen only by hikers, deer, and the soaring sea eagles that we may be lucky enough to see.

 At the end of today’s route, we will be transferred to Killarney for our final night of celebration.
 Enjoy a delicious meal and a few pints!
 Look back and revel in our epic journey through the wilds of County Kerry.